"International Journal of Physical Education, Sports and Health"

 This has concluded that bothrnmechanisms can be used in improving the hamstring flexibility but reciprocalrnmechanism (agonist contract relax) show greater gains in hamstring flexibility.rnIn addition, application of both mechanisms for 20 seconds is more beneficialrnthan 10 seconds due to duration of the contractions.Pages: 281-292 | 1134 Views 19 DownloadsDownload Full Article:

 How to cite this article:

 Sabitha Eunice Regima, Rajan Balakrishnan, Tebalatshmi a/p Sinnasamy.
 A comparative study on the effects of autogenic mechanism and reciprocal mechanism on hamstring flexibility among AMU students.
-International Journal of Physical Education, Sports and Health.
-2016; 3(1): 281-292.
+Int J Phys Educ Sports Health 2016;3(1):281-292.